ashang/ocs-url/README.md

 https://www.linux-apps.com/p/1136805/

-And please check Wiki page for more information.
+And please check the xdgurl wiki for more information.

 https://github.com/xdgurl/xdgurl/wiki